Originally published: October 23, 2016

 - Cutting out caffeine except for that one (glorious) cup of coffee per day.

 - Cutting down on sugar as much as possible.
 It’s in a lot of foods, and I do put a spoon in my coffee, but I have eliminated desserts and snacks that have sugar.

-- Taking a robust probiotic daily (I take Hyperbiotics Pro-15 because it’s shelf-stable and includes the strains I want to supplement with.)
+- Taking a robust probiotic daily (I take a product called Mood Probiotic that is d-lactate free because it’s shelf-stable and includes the strains I want to supplement with.)